RChoukri03/SiameseModel/README.md

 The model can be trained on any image dataset, where the goal is to detect rotational transformations.
 The data is preprocessed to generate pairs of images (original and rotated), and the model is trained to minimize the contrastive loss between similar and dissimilar pairs.

+With  little work of adaptation, this project could be used for other tasks, such as detection of similar images.
 ## **Key Features**

 1. **Siamese Network with Attention**: